namanbnsl/namanbnsl/README.md

 🕸️ I have a youtube channel(62 videos, 91.1 watch hours, 7.5k views, 90 subs): https://www.youtube.com/@namanbnsl

 🕸️ I have tutored people on schoolhouse.world  about ML and DL for 4 sessions and 204 minutes.
 Worked with 12 learners from 7 countries.
 Worked with another tutor for 3 sessions.
-Got extremely good feedback from all learners with 9 helpfuls and 7 super helpfuls. (https://schoolhouse.world/transcript/d25a544f-b8b9-4505-8bf9-0382099afa94)
+Got extremely good feedback from all learners with 9 helpfuls and 7 super helpfuls. (https://schoolhouse.world/transcript/d25a544f-b8b9-4505-8bf9-0382099afa94).
+Feedback included interactive, friendly and good explanations.

 ⚒️ I have built:
 1. moose-mini 🫎 - a simple pretrained llm on a transformer architecture built to complete stories (trained on tinystories). trained for cheap on a single v100 gpu; around 170mn params;